News And Awards

 September 9, 2016

-The New York Court of Appeals decision in Brooke B. and Estrellita A., handed down on August 30, 2016, represents a huge victory for New Yorkers, particularly the LGBT community and unmarried couples having children with the assistance of medical technology.
-Rumbold & Seidelman is proud to have played at least a small role in the case by assisting in drafting one of the amicus curie briefs – submitted on behalf of the American Academy of Adoption Attorney – in support of the non-biologically related parent.
+The New York Court of Appeals decision in Brooke S.B. and Estrellita A., handed down on August 30, 2016, represents a huge victory for New Yorkers, particularly the LGBT community and unmarried couples having children with the assistance of medical technology.
+Rumbold & Seidelman is proud to have played at least a small role in the case by assisting in drafting one of the amicus curiae briefs – submitted on behalf of the Academy of Adoption and Assisted Reproduction Attorneys – in support of the non-biologically related parent.

 The decision, issued by the highest court in New York, overruled long-standing case law, which had severely limited the universe of persons who could seek custody or visitation of a child.
 Under that law, when the relationship between the child’s biological and non-biological parent ended, the non-biological parent who had not married the biological parent prior to the birth of the child could not seek custody or visitation unless the non-biological parent had adopted the child.
 As a result, those who had assisted in the conception of a child and raised the child since birth had no right even to seek to have custody of or visitation with the child if the biological parent opposed such contact.
 The issue of whether it was in the best interest of the child to continue to have contact with the non-biological parent was legally irrelevant.
-The Court decision in Brooke B. overruled that test and held instead that so long as the facts and circumstances showed “by clear and convincing evidence that the parties agreed to conceive a child and raise the child together,” the non-biological parent could seek custody or visitation, irrespective of whether he or she had adopted the child.
+The Court decision in Brooke S.B. overruled that test and held instead that so long as the facts and circumstances showed “by clear and convincing evidence that the parties agreed to conceive a child and raise the child together,” the non-biological parent could seek custody or visitation, irrespective of whether he or she had adopted the child.

 The decision is a bellwether one, especially for the LGBT community and those employing assisted reproductive technology to build their family.
 There is still a lot more work to be done in New York, however, to secure the legal relationships between parents and children conceived through third party reproduction (egg, sperm and embryo donation).
-Hopefully, the Court of Appeals decision will provide the momentum New York Legislators need to finally pass sensible legislation that will eliminate New York’s antiquated and punitive restrictions on gestational surrogacy.
+Hopefully, the Court of Appeals decision will provide the momentum New York legislators need to finally pass sensible legislation that will eliminate New York’s antiquated and punitive restrictions on gestational surrogacy.
 Rumbold & Seidelman, LLP together with a small group of other New York attorneys, assisted in drafting legislation which will do exactly that, but unfortunately that legislation has been pending in the New York Senate and Assembly for far too long without action.
 Passage of this critically important legislation is only possible with your support and advocacy.
-New Yorkers are urged to reach out to their Assembly Persons and Senators and encourage them to support the Child Parent Security Act which will serve to and support and protect children conceived through third party reproduction.
+New Yorkers are urged to reach out to their Assembly Members and Senators and encourage them to support the Child Parent Security Act which will serve to and support and protect children conceived through third party reproduction.

 Please click the link below to read the New York Times article about the ruling: